jmslasso/Nexer-Test-Wordpress/README.md

 # Nexer-Test-Wordpress
-A test to implementate a version control of Wordpress POSTS and integration with Gatsby
+A test to implement a version control of Wordpress POSTS and integration with Gatsby